 Tartar develops in four phases:

-1. A thin layer of plaque forms on the natural enamel of the teeth only four hours after brushing, but it does not yet contain bacteria.
+1 st phase: a thin layer of plaque forms on the natural tooth enamel only four hours after brushing, but it does not yet contain bacteria.

-3. Over time, plaque builds up on the teeth.
+3rd phase: Over time, plaque accumulates on the teeth.

-How can tartar affect the teeth and gums?
+How can tartar affect teeth and gums ?

 Tartar cannot be completely avoided and it affects your dental health.
 Plaque, from which tartar forms, is always deposited on your teeth naturally.
 On the one hand, tartar can grow and, on the other hand, it also provides a breeding ground for bacteria.
 The acids secreted attack the enamel of the teeth and can then lead to tooth decay which, if left untreated, penetrates the interior of the tooth to the root.
 Severe inflammation can lead to tooth loss or even more serious health complications if the inflammation spreads to the heart or brain.

-Bacteria can also cause gum irritation or inflammation.
+Bacteria can also cause irritation or inflammation of the gums.
 Gum inflammation can usually be resolved with careful dental care and the use of mouthwash.
 However, if the gingivitis worsens, periodontitis can occur.
 This can lead to bone resorption and tooth loss.

-How do you remove tartar from your teeth?
+How to remove tartar from your teeth ?

-The most important thing you need to know about tartar removal is that calcified plaque cannot be completely removed with a toothbrush, but must be removed by the dentist.
+The most important thing you need to know about tartar removal: calcified plaque cannot be completely removed with a toothbrush, but must be removed by the dentist.